-For each of 10 weeks, September 17 to November 26, read the week's readings well ahead of time.
+For each of 10 weeks, September 22 to December 1, read the week's readings well ahead of time.
 Construct at least two analytic comments on the readings.
+You should discuss some aspects of the links between networks and culture in the readings for the week.
 Each comment should be one paragraph about half a page long.
 Submit your comments to the entire class via Quercus at least two days before the class (that is, on or before the Sunday before the class).
 You will receive one percentage point towards your final grade for each set of analytic comments submitted on time.
 Since the point of this is to prepare you for good class discussion, late submissions do not count.